-- Permission to use the library's meeting rooms does not constitute library endorsement of any program presented or any viewpoints expressed.
+- Permission to use the library's meeting rooms does not constitute library endorsement of any program presented or any viewpoints expressed by the Hancock County Library System.
 Advertisements or announcements implying such endorsement are not permitted.

-- The library does not assume liability for injuries to individuals or damages to personal property which occur as a result of actions of the sponsors or participants in activities in meeting room.
+- HCLS does not assume liability for injuries to individuals or damages to personal property which occur as a result of actions of the sponsors or participants in activities in its meeting rooms.

-- The library director is responsible for establishing and administering procedures to carry out this policy.
+- The Executive Director is responsible for establishing and administering procedures to carry out this policy.